 As anticipated, prior to completion, sponsors may need to provide comfort to lenders in a manner and to the extent that will enhance the creditworthiness of the project.
 Eventually, this comfort might ease negotiations related to the creation of the security package.
-Such comfort is usually given in the form of additional equity or financial support from the sponsors or their parties (e.g., the government, insurers of different risks, off-takers contracts, pre-sell of by-products of the given project).
-Certain specific, but very standard negative covenants are certainly designed to help in this respect, such as: (1) not to acquire additional debt; (2) not to incur non-contemplated expenses or not granting liens; (3) not to enter into agreements; and (4) affirmative covenants mostly related to the actions and decisions expected to be adopted by the sponsors, coupled with subordination commitments.
+Such comfort is usually given in the form of additional equity or financial support from the sponsors or their parties (e.g., the government, insurers of different risks, offtake contracts, pre-sell of by-products of the given project).
+Certain specific, but very standard, negative covenants are certainly designed to help in this respect, such as not to acquire additional debt; not to incur non-contemplated expenses or not granting liens; and not to enter into agreements.
+Likewise, there are affirmative covenants mostly related to the actions and decisions expected to be adopted by the sponsors, coupled with subordination commitments.

 As mentioned before, in certain cases, lenders could look for additional support from the sponsors (e.g., until completion, either in the form of guarantees or undertakings to be provided by them, or alternatively – and if available – governmental guarantees, or additional equity or financing support).

-For example, the Argentine administration that ruled the country between 10 December 2015 and 10 December 2019 in the calls for bid process known as Renovar I and II, for the construction and operation of renewable energy plants – taking place during 2016 and 2017 – made available a scheme of governmental guarantees with the support of the World Bank.
+For example, the Argentine administration that ruled the country between 10 December 2015 and 10 December 2019, in calls for bid processes known as Renovar I and II, for the construction and operation of renewable energy plants that took place during 2016 and 2017, made available a scheme of governmental guarantees with the support of the World Bank.
 This scheme of guarantees was welcomed and adopted for several projects to ease the investment process in renewable energies, as well as to facilitate the bankability of them.

 Timely service of the debt is the priority of the parties.
-To that end, the completion guarantees focus more on the value of the facilities and their ability to generate revenue (the collateral of the completion guarantees will be, among others, the facilities, all the parts, materials, equipment, and pieces not incorporated yet to the facilities, and the contracts to build them).
+To that end, the completion guarantees focus more on the value of the facilities and their ability to generate revenue (the collateral of the completion guarantees will be, among other things, the facilities, all the parts, materials, equipment and pieces not incorporated yet into the facilities, and the contracts to build them).
 After completion, the security interests will be more oriented to secure not only the source of the revenues but also their generation and application in the agreed manner.